Fusion1013/AvasarVault/00 - Building Avasar/Major Locations/Elisus/Turochan Kingdom/Cities/Velus.md

 **Organizations:**

 ## Overview
-Velus is the capital of Turochin Kingdom
+Velus is the capital of the GLORIOUS Turochan Kingdom
 ## History

 ## Landmarks